 - Please include your full name.

-- Create your account here.
+- To take the Placement Exam create your account here.

 - Complete the pre-test survey in full.